markyv18/rales_engine/README.md

 # rales_engine

-A web app sales analysis tool.

-How to run on your machine:

-Navigate to your terminal and...

-Type and enter: git clone git@github.com:blackknight75/rails-engine.git

-Type and enter: bundle

-Type and enter: rake db:create
-                rake db:migrate
-                rake db:seed

 Type and enter: Run rspec
 This runs tests that confirm the valid operation of the tools in this application.
 F's denote a failing test while a "." denotes a passing test.